-If you get in an accident with your Explorer, you can bet there’ll be a body shop nearby with the right replacement bumper.
-If you wreck your Tesla, it might be difficult to even find a body shop that will do the work.
+Similarly, if you get in an accident with your Explorer, you can bet there’ll be a body shop nearby with the right replacement bumper.
+But if you wreck your Tesla, it might be difficult to even find a body shop that will do the work.
 Then, there’s the wait for parts—it could easily take three to six months for replacement parts to ship to your repair shop.

 Tesla’s justifiably generated a big reputation, and an equity value to match.
-Tesla’s are the top-selling electric car in the US, and analysts suggGetting the Insurance Right for your Teslaest there could be millions on the road by the early 2020s.
-But the fact is, compared to the major automakers, for now at least, Tesla is still a small company.
+Tesla’s are the top-selling electric car in the US, and analysts suggest there could be millions on the road by the early 2020s.
+But the fact is, compared to the major auto makers, for now at least, Tesla is still a small company.

 Tesla’s current production is largely focused on building new cars to sell, not on manufacturing replacement parts.
 So, you can expect to wait for parts for your banged-up Tesla.
 Meanwhile, if your auto insurance is with a middle market company like State Farm, Farmers, or Allstate, your policy might provide you $30 to $50 a day to cover the cost of renting a temporary replacement with a 30-day limit.

 Where does that leave you for the next five months while you wait to get your Tesla back?
 Probably paying out of your own pocket for that rental replacement.
 You’ve got a $100,000 car sitting in the shop and an insurance company that’s left you on your own.

 That disconnect between the car you’ve bought and the insurance you’ve purchased to cover it could be huge.
 That’s why, when you buy a Tesla, you have to make sure you buy the insurance coverage that’s right for the car.